No recovery • no fee

 Undergoing surgery requires a tremendous amount of trust.
 A surgical patient is in an extremely vulnerable position and must rely on their expectations that the surgeon and medical staff will apply the highest standard of care.
 But what happens when a patient awakens from the deep sleep of surgery only to learn that not only did the surgery fail to address the medical issue that put them on the operating table in the first place, but in fact, they’ve undergone a completely unnecessary surgery on a perfectly healthy body part, resulting in permanent harm?

 If you’ve been injured in the Phoenix area by a surgeon who performed surgery on the wrong body part, you deserve justice.
 While nothing can undo the harm caused to your body, compensation for your damages can help ensure access to the best possible medical care and relieve financial burdens while you recuperate.
-The attorneys at Knapp & Roberts understand the impacts of life-changing medical malpractice cases, including wrong-site surgeries.
+The Phoenix medical malpractice attorneys at Knapp & Roberts understand the impacts of life-changing medical malpractice cases, including wrong-site surgeries.
 Let our two decades of experience work for you so you can recover physically and financially from your damages.

 The USA’s Joint Commission on Accreditation of Healthcare Organizations (JCAHO) describes these occurrences as “Sentinel Events in Healthcare,” a term that means an unexpected occurrence resulting in serious physical or psychological harm or in death.
 Wrong-site surgeries include any surgical procedure performed on the wrong body site, the wrong side of the body, or on the wrong patient.